Conditions that respond well to chiropractic care:

 Your initial chiropractic consultation and your report of findings (ROF) are two separate appointments.
 Each will last approximately 30 – 45 minutes.
 If it’s found that chiropractic can help you, you will be given your first adjustment on your second appointment, after the doctor has reviewed your findings with you and gone over her recommendations.
-Subsequent adjustment appointments will be approximately 10-15 minutes each time.
+Subsequent appointments will be approximately 5 -10 minutes each time.

 Do I need X-rays?

-I don’t like cracking.
+I don’t like “cracking & popping” noises.
 Can I still get adjusted by a chiropractor?

 At Bayview North Family Chiropractic we offer a variety of techniques to adjust our patients.
-Some of these do not involve manual adjustments but are more gentle.
+Some of these do not involve manual adjustments (see Torque release Technique) and are more gentle.
 These low force techniques are an equally effective method of chiropractic treatment.
 Your chiropractor will do a complete examination and discuss which techniques will be most appropriate to help you reach your health goals.